 The New Zealand Medical Corps facial and jaw injury unit, led by Henry Pickerill, transferred to Sidcup in 1918.
 Pickerill himself treated over 200 men and became a renowned plastic surgeon.
 He developed teaching models, casts and busts to demonstrate the rapidly changing methods of facial reconstructive surgery.

-A 3D printed copy of Pickerill's wax teaching model is now on the display in Society Gallery.
+The National Army Museum holds a 3D printed copy of Pickerill's wax teaching model in its collection.
 The original belongs to the Royal College of Surgeons’ Hunterian Museum.

-We hope, that like Pickerill, we can use the model to share knowledge about the birth of plastic surgery.
+Like Pickerill, the Museum hopes to use the model to share knowledge about the birth of plastic surgery.

 Thousands of men suffered long-term disabilities as a result of the First World War.
 Improvements in plastic surgery and facial reconstruction techniques brought some relief.
 But many were left to fend for themselves with little financial or social support from the state.